 It was an interesting year on social with Twitter flattening out and Facebook receiving a backlash due to Cambridge Analytica, amongst other shenannigans.
 As a result, ‘likes’ on pages slowed down.
 However, Facebook advertising is still proving a winner for many businesses, however and has certainly influenced bookings for one of my newest clients, Treaslake Farm Cottages.
 LinkedIn has increased in strength; sometimes I’m not sure it knows what it is but it’s a great place for referrals.
 Instagram continues its upward trend as illustrated by my teenage daughter glued to her iPhone last night.
 I’ve recently started boomeranging.
 Look it up.

-My visit to Simon Hulstone’s Michelen starred restaurant The Elephant (go, it’s brilliant) must be one of my favourite ever commissions from Devon Life – not the 6am start with a visit to Brixham Fish Market, but a day spent in the kitchens learning about fish from Simon, and a fantastic lunch to boot.
-Other features over the year included Colyton Tannery, Segways at Escot House and my most challenging feature about trends in sinks for Devon Home.
-Taste Buds Magazine gave me a hard time, sending me to review Occombe Farm Cafe, Duke’s Restaurant and the Lamb at Longdown.
+My visit to Simon Hulstone’s Michelen starred restaurant The Elephant (go, it’s brilliant) must be one of my favourite ever commissions from Devon Life (although not necessarily the 6am start with a visit to Brixham Fish Market).
+I spent a day in the restaurant kitchens learning about fish from Simon, and a fantastic lunch to boot.
+Other features over the year included Colyton Tannery, Segways at Escot House and my most challenging feature ever, for which I had to write about trends in sinks for Devon Home Magazine.
+My friends at Taste Buds Magazine sent me to review Occombe Farm Cafe, Duke’s Restaurant and the Lamb at Longdown.
 It’s a hard life.